semaphoreci/docs/user-management-and-permissions_5c07ccc604286304a71d0252.md

 - See all projects they can see on GitHub;
 - Add projects to Semaphore, if they have admin access to a particular repository on GitHub;
 - Delete the projects they created.

+## Transferring ownership of an organization

+In order to transfer the ownership to a new user, the following conditions need to be met:
+- New owner needs to be a member of the organization;
+- New owner needs to log in to Semaphore 2.0 at least once;
+- Current owner needs to send a confirmation to [support@semaphoreci.com](mailto:support@semaphoreci.com) from an email account related to Semaphore 2.0.
+In this email, please include name of the organization and GitHub username of the new owner.

+After that, we’ll change the ownership on your behalf.